-Computed tomography (CT) scans not only give more diagnostic information to your doctors than an X-ray – they can also save precious exam time.
-These scans can rule out a major illness or give a swift diagnosis to get you started on a treatment plan to get you back on the path to feeling better.
+Computed tomography scans, also known as CT scans, not only give more diagnostic information to your doctors than an X-ray – they can also save precious exam time.
+A CT scan can rule out a major illness or give a swift diagnosis to get you started on a treatment plan to get you back on the path to feeling better.

 A computed tomography (CT) scan is an imaging method that uses X-rays to create cross-sectional pictures of the body.